 There are many amazing books about linear algebra and virtually all of them will contain the material for this particular lecture, examples include the book suggested for the course [2].
-Another place you can read about some of these is the Lecture Notes from last years DSGA1002 [1].
+Another place you can read about some of these is the Lecture Notes for DSGA1002 [1].